CompEpigen/DecompPipeline/README.md

 Large automated pipeline for running MeDeCom

 # Using Decomp
 *DecompPipeline* includes three major steps, all of them are extensively documented.
-A more detailed introduction into *DecompPipeline* can be found in the package vignette (https://github.com/lutsik/DecompPipeline/blob/master/vignettes/DecompPipeline.md).
+A more detailed introduction into *DecompPipeline* can be found in the package [vignette](https://github.com/lutsik/DecompPipeline/blob/master/vignettes/DecompPipeline.md).

 ## CpG filtering
 There are dedicated preprocessing steps for both array-based data sets (```prepare_data```) and sequencing-based data sets (```prepare_data_BS```).